Pytorch Interoperability

 ]

-this transform instead yields
+this pipeline instead yields

 Info